Wild genus-zero quantum de Rham spaces: Coordinate independence

-In the identifications/dualities of~\S~\ref{sec:tcla_duality}, we thus find a Poisson action on $\mf g_s^{\dual}$, mapping $\Ad^{\dual}_{G_s}$-orbits onto each other.
-Moreover, this action fixes the subspace $\mf g^{\dual}$ (of residues) pointwise; but what matters here is that:
+This action extends in bilinear fashion to pole-order-bounded principal parts.
+In the identifications/dualities of~\S~\ref{sec:tcla_duality}, we thus find a Poisson action on $\mf g_s^{\dual}$, mapping $\Ad^{\dual}_{G_s}$-orbits onto each other and fixing the subspace $\mf g^{\dual}$ (of residues) pointwise.
+Then: